The Host (2006)

 LOCATION: Jahamun Tunnel, near 219 Jahamun-ro, Buam-dong, Jongno-gu, Seoul, South Korea

 As a visual allegory of their low class standing in society, the family continues down more and more stairs.
 As they approach their neighborhood, they descend down a small flight of stairs.
-According to numerous sources online, it’s the same stairs seen behind the market early in the film.
-However, we’re skeptical these stairs were actually used, as the surrounding features simply do not match.
+Often mistaken as a filming location, many online sources claim it’s the same stairs seen behind the market early in the film.
+However, the surrounding features do not match.
 In the film, there is no railing down the middle of the stairs and the buildings on both sides look completely different.
-We’ve included it simply because so many resources point to these stairs as a filming location, but if it is, it was heavily modified.
+We’ve concluded those stairs were not used in the film.
+Due to the heavy amounts of water seen flooding down the stairs, this was probably another set at Goyang Aqua Studio, possibly with visual effects added.

 Late in the film, Choi Yeon-gyo, played by Cho Yeo-jeong, decides to throw a party for her son.
 She asks Kim Ki-taek, played by Song Kang-ho, to take her to this grocery market.
 Somewhat to our surprise, the interior still looks pretty much identical to how it appeared in the film.